Skip to main content

 Weekly Columns and Op-Eds

 Our Native communities are making it clear; they will no longer suffer in silence.
 Just last week, community members gathered in Toppenish for a vigil to remember and honor the missing and murdered indigenous women (MMIW) of our region and across the country.
+Together, we are working to enact new laws to address the devastatingly disproportionate violence and murder rates among our Native American friends and neighbors.

 February 8, 2021